microsoft/FluidFramework/docs/content/start/property-binder/property-binder-overview.md

 ## Property DDS and Fluid Document

-In the above figure, the application has a propety dds that is a materialized view of the property data stored in a Fluid Document.
+In the above figure, the application has a Property DDS that is a materialized view of the property data stored in a Fluid Document.
 Changes to the Property DDS may be coming in from the Fluid Document, from collaborators, or from local edits done by the